The Lavender Fields will reopen on Wednesday 15th June to Sunday 7th August 2022

 To visit by Car:

 We are 2 miles south of village of Broadway.
 From the centre of Broadway follow Church Street along the side of the village green.
 Follow that road for 1.5 miles up the hill to Snowshill.
 Pass Snowshill Manor on your right.
 At the start of the village take the first turn to the left at a fork in the road.
 Take the next left again and after leaving the village take the next left again.
 Cotswold Lavender is 300 metres ahead.
+Parking is available free of charge for patrons of Cotswold Lavender only.

 To visit by Rail: